Dec 2, 2021

 Fireplaces bring a sense of togetherness, especially over the holidays.
 Is there anything more comforting than coming home on a snowy day to a hot cup of tea and cozying up to a fire with your loved ones?

 However, they do pose risks.
 Each year in Canada, there are around 24,000 house fires resulting in 377 deaths and 3,048 injuries.
 Can your insurer deny you coverage because of a wood or gas fireplace because of the increased risk?

 If your property has a fireplace, or if you are thinking about adding one, read this blog post to learn how it can impact your annual premium and how to be as safe as possible.

-No matter how modern or new your fireplace or wood-burning stove is, it will spark an increase in your insurance costs because it increases the risk of a claim.
+No matter how modern or new your fireplace or wood-burning stove is, it will spark an increase in your home insurance because it increases the risk of a claim.
 The price increase depends on the insurer, the type of fireplace, and if it is the properties main heating source.

-Before getting coverage for wood fireplaces, you will likely be required to get a WETT inspection.
-Professional inspectors will ensure correct instalment, building codes, and if it is safe to use.
+Before getting insurance for wood fireplaces, you will likely be required to get a WETT inspection.
+Professional inspectors will ensure correct installment, building codes, and if it is safe to use.
 If you are DIY-ing a fireplace, you may want to consider having a professional install it, so all requirements are met and you can be adequately protected.
-Some insurers will also require an annual fireplace inspection to ensure your fireplace runs at its safest capability.
+Some companies will also require an annual fireplace inspection to ensure your fireplace runs at its safest capability.